 Cloud Workload Protection Platforms (CWPP) is defined by host-centric solutions that target the unique requirements of server workload protection in modern hybrid data center architectures. (source: What is Cloud Workload Security?)

-As soon as the IaaS market started to grow, it come the need to protect workloads that were being migrated to IaaS such as AWS and Azure.
-There’s no revolution here as we are talking adapting mature solutions such as vulnerability management, application security and anti-malware to fit the new requirements for IaaS in terms of elasticity and API connectivity.
+As soon as the IaaS market started to grow, it comes the need to protect workloads that were being migrated to IaaS such as AWS and Azure.
+There’s no revolution here as we are talking about adapting mature solutions such as vulnerability management, application security and anti-malware to fit the new requirements for IaaS in terms of elasticity and API connectivity.

-Cloud Security Posture Management (CSPM) automatically assess your cloud environment against best practice and security violations to provide the steps required to remediate them – often through automation (source: CSPM: A new class of security tools)
+Cloud Security Posture Management (CSPM) automatically assess your cloud environment against best practice and security violations to provide the steps required to remediate them – often through automation

 With the widespread adoption of IaaS, data breaches through mismanagement of IaaS usage are becoming a commonplace.
 Nearly all successful attacks on cloud services resulted from customer misconfigurations.
 The main use is to verify that cloud configurations are following security best practices such as CIS AWS/Azure/GCP benchmark.

 Regardless of the overlaps between the 3 categories, stay focused on your main use cases: